 Whatever the scenario, you can get the "welcome home" of your dreams while still having space for shoes and keys.
 Below, you'll find 12 ideas for creating an entryway that retains style but doesn't sacrifice organizational know-how.

 If your entryway is made up of a small corner—and not too much else—there are plenty of ways to work with what you have.
-A sleek acrylic table and mirror makes the space appear more open than it is and baskets add a note of coziness, plus extra storage.
+A sleek acrylic table and mirror make the space appear more open than it is, and baskets add a note of coziness, plus extra storage.

 Accents will allow any entryway to pop, no matter the size.
 Here, cane and light wood touches give the wall some dimension, but also provide storage.
 Even the coat hooks match the hue of the other objects.

 Choose a color to accent for the entryway, and keep it consistent to achieve a cohesive area.

 Sometimes, an endless array of hooks and drawers just don't cut it.
 Take it a step further by constructing cubbies and making space for coats, bags, boots, and toys.
 This mudroom area makes organization stylish and an inherent part of the room rather than a last-minute thought.

 Expand with a Mirror

 Entryways can feel cramped rather quickly, but giving up storage space is risky business.
 To avoid both, open up the space with a mirror to magnify light and give the illusion of extra square footage.
 This, paired with a clean and simple cupboard, makes for the perfect foyer setup.

 Infuse Your Home into Every Corner